AaronBratcher/TableViewHelper/README.md

 # TableViewHelper
-Swift class to dynamically hide and show UITableView Rows by name.
+Swift Struct to dynamically hide and show UITableView Rows by name.
+This is written in Swift 3.

 Includes sample app.